elliott-king/kanye_analyzer/kanye_realtime/README.md

 - Get rid of column name in 'args' (server arguments).
 - Name server file 'app.js'
 - Reinforce (on client and server) that data is JSON format
-- style.css is being duplicated (incl. @ index.js, also copies w/ webpack.config)
+- style.css is being duplicated (incl. @ index.jsx, also copies w/ webpack.config)
 - Move to PostgreSQL
 - consider splitting the website and scraper
     a) Redis to communicate